Fort Ashby, West Virginia: 18th century

 The first fort at the confluence of the Monongahela and Allegheny rivers was built by men from Hampshire County, West Virginia.
 Part of these men came from the Frankfort District along Patterson Creek, likely Frankfort, as it was more thickly settled than any other section at that time.
 Captain William Trent was in command of the company.
 He did not finish the fort, however, as the French captured it before completion and named it Fort Duquesne.

 Colonel Joshua Fry took command of part of Trent's men and came back with them east of Uniontown, Pennsylvania, where they started to build Fort Necessity.
 After Frye died during the construction, George Washington finished the fort.

 About the year 1755 or 1756, the old Native American Chief Killbuck with his warriors from Muskingum River Valley, Ohio, came across the Allegheny Mountains and attacked the settlers in Patterson Creek Valley.
-It was on this expedition that Killbuck became prominent by his bloody murder of Mr. Williams and Wendell Miller.
+It was on this expedition that Killbuck became prominent by his bloody murder of Williams and Wendell Miller.
 The carrying away of John Casey also occurred at the same time.

-In 1755, Colonel George Washington gave orders to build a stockade and fort (Fort Ashby) on the eastern side of Patterson Creek.
-This was built at the present site of Fort Ashby village and it is now a museum ran by Friends of Ashby's Fort.
+In 1755, Colonel George Washington gave orders to build a stockade and fort on the eastern side of Patterson Creek.
+This was built at the present site of Fort Ashby village and it is now a museum run by Friends of Ashby's Fort.
+Initially, the fort had a garrison of sixty men.

 On Christmas Day 1755, Captain Charles Lewis of Fredericksburg took command of the fort and a garrison of twenty-one men.
 He had orders from Colonel Washington to remain quiet as long as he could and to hold the fort as long as possible, but if necessary rather than surrender it to burn it and try to get to Fort Sellars, located on the east side of the mouth of Patterson Creek, or to Fort Cumberland.

 In 1756, Washington ordered Colonel Adam Stephen at Fort Cumberland to keep forts Ashby and Sellars completely supplied with food and ammunition.
 The only really important battle at Fort Ashby occurred in 1756 when Lieutenant Robert Rutherford and his company of rangers was defeated there by a band of French and Native Americans.
 After the French had gone from the vicinity the Native Americans remained watching for the inmates of the fort.
-It was during this siege that Colonel John Ashby while out of the fort on what is now Cemetery Hill was attacked by the Native Americans and made a most remarkable escape to the fort.
+It was during this siege that Colonel John Ashby, while out of the fort on what is now Cemetery Hill was attacked by the Native Americans and made a most remarkable escape to the fort.
 It is from this incident that the name of "Ashby's Fort" was applied.
 Colonel Ashby was later put in command of the fort and seems to have remained there until the Revolutionary War or after.